partjarnberg/tutorials/postgres-example/README.md

      100 Derece     |           |           | composer                         | {"Günesin Oglu"}
     (10 rows)

 Voila!
+It's only 10 row, but try with 1000, 10000 or even 100000.
+The query will still be pretty fast.

-But what about full text searches? ;)
+But what about full text searches? ;) Maybe its time to look into [Elasticsearch](https://www.elastic.co) or similar?

 ## Inspect the database using adminer
 Inspect the database - open a browser and inspect database at [http://localhost:8080](http://localhost:8080)